-The Bank's risk management policy is described in detail in note 5 of the consolidated financial statements at 31 December 2014.
+The Bank's risk management policy is described in more detail in Note 5 of the consolidated financial statements as at 31 December 2015.

 This policy is designed to ensure proper deployment of all necessary measures to comply fully with the required standards of governance.
-In addition to the central management bodies that coordinate risk monitoring, each of the Bank's business lines has a permanent Control function dedicated to that particular activity and which assumes primary responsibility for the risks arising within the activities of each business line.
+In addition to the Bank's central management bodies that coordinate risk monitoring, each of the Bank's business lines has a permanent Control function dedicated to that particular activity, and which assumes primary responsibility for the risks that are taken as part of the business line's normal activities.

 At central management level, the different types of risk are monitored and managed by special committees, which meet on a regular basis.
-Credit risk is monitored by the Central Credit Committee (which meets once a week); market risk is monitored by the Asset & Liability Committee (which meets once a month) and operational risk is monitored by the Platform for the Coordination of Internal Control and Risk Prevention (which meets every two months) and the Permanent Control Committee (which meets every six months).
-The Bank has set up permanent structures and adopted strict risk management procedures consistent with the requirements of the regulatory authorities.
+Credit risk is monitored by the Central Credit Committee (which meets once a week); market risk is monitored by the Capital Market Risk Committee (which meets quarterly), interest rate risk on the Banking Book and liquidity risk are monitored by the Asset & Liability Committee (which meets once a month) and operational risk is monitored by the Platform for the Coordination of Internal Control (which meets bi-monthly) and the Permanent Control Committee (which meets every six months).
+The Internal Control and Risk Committee, which is a specialized committee of the Board of Directors, receives a summary of all the risks managed by the specific committees mentioned above.

+The Bank has thus adopted strict risk management procedures consistent with the requirements of the regulatory authorities.